SaminSarker05/SaasBot/README.md

 ## Explanation

-1. User enters message in form field which is collected by an event listener
+1. <samp>User enters message in form field which is collected by an event listener</samp>
-2. A JS scripts makes a POST request to the page's view function
+2. <samp>A JS scripts makes a POST request to the page's view function</samp>
-3. The message is passed to the openai client which generates a response
+3. <samp>The message is passed to the openai client which generates a response</samp>
-4. Both the message and response are stored as a Chat object which is displayed on the UI
+4. <samp>Both the message and response are stored as a Chat object which is displayed on the UI</samp>

 ## Example Pages